moka-guys/100k_negnegs/README.md

 ## negneg_cases.py

-This script retrieves Guy's 100k cases from CIP-API that are ready for interpretation and groups them based on whether they are negative negative or not.
-A negative negative case is one which has no tier 1, 2 or CIP candidate variants, and no tier A CNVs/SVs with a GeL population frequency <1%.
-This is to facilitate automated reporting for these cases.
+This script retrieves Guy's 100k cases from CIP-API that are ready for interpretation and groups them based on whether they are negative negative or not (this is to facilitate automated reporting for these cases).
+As of v1.1 of this script, a negative negative case is one which has:
+- no tier 1, 2 or CIP candidate variants
+- no tier A CNVs/SVs with a GeL population frequency <1%
+- no tier 1 or 2 short tandem repeats (STRs)
+- no case flags (these can indicate important information about a case such as suspected uniparental disomy, so should be reviewed manually)

 Groups cases can be placed into are:
 * `negnegs_one_request`